+Over the past 4-year period, the EPO, the KIPO and the USPTO maintained the proportion of PCT in patent grants, whereas in 2020 it decreased by 1 percent.
+The JPO maintained the increase in the proportion of PCT in patent grants.

-Over the 5-year period, there was an increase in the proportion of PCT in patent grants at the EPO, the JPO, and the USPTO, of 3 percent, 1 percent and 2 percent respectively.
-At the CNIPA, the percentage decreased by 5 percent.
+At the CNIPA, the percentage decreased by 1 percent.
 The percentages of PCTs in patent grants in Fig. 5.4 are always higher than the percentages of PCTs in applications in Fig. 5.3, for all IP5 Offices.